FloBeep/Project-3/README.md

 # Project-3

-# Forbes 2022 Billionaries Analysis
+# Forbes 2022 Billionaires Analysis

 This project focuses on analyzing the Forbes 2022 Billionaires dataset.
 The goal is to uncover insights about the world’s wealthiest individuals, explore trends in wealth distribution, analyze demographics, industries, and geographical patterns, and create visualizations that provide an intuitive understanding of the data.